Berkson Error: Why the slope of our synthetic estimates is 1

 Why is the slope ~1 (the brown line is on the dashed line)?

 What these estimates have in common is that they come from a regression model, i.e. they are predicted true values.
 Also, none of them are free of error.
 Initially, I thought this error would need to be modelled (e.g, through SEM or errors-in-variables) if these estimates were to be used as predictors.
-Through simulations, I learned that this was not the case, their effects were unbiassed.
+Through simulations, I learned that this was not the case, their effects were unbiased.
 I understood this had something to do with the fact that the regression basically “shrunk” the estimates, but I didn’t have a name for the problem.

 There’s a lot of research on this, so here I’m just trying to convey the problem visually through simulations.